-Vincent Cahill is a Levine Scholar majoring in economics, chemistry and political science who has held a variety of positions in UNC system student government.
-He is a member of the Belk College Business Honors Program.
+Vincent Cahill was a Levine Scholar who majored in economics, chemistry and political science and graduated in May 2017.
+He held a variety of positions in UNC system student government and was a member of the Belk College Business Honors Program.

 Why did you choose the Belk College of Business/UNC Charlotte?

 I chose the Belk College of Business primarily because of the Business Honors Program (BHP).
 BHP is home to intelligent, engaged students, frequent volunteer opportunities, and wonderful advising resources.

 What activities were you involved in when not working or studying?

 Most of my extracurricular energy was focused on voter registration and education efforts on campus in my role as an Andrew Goodman Foundation Vote Everywhere Ambassador.
 Andrew Goodman’s story is personally powerful and moving, and contributing to his legacy by increasing voter engagement on campus has been one of the most rewarding facets of my undergraduate experience.
 Outside of that work, I have really enjoyed participating in SGA, Charlotte Dance Marathon, intramurals, and the North Carolina Student Legislature.